 Bert Ira Gordon was one of several rogue producers and directors who in 1953 and ’54 scraped together some cash to make monster movies on less than a shoestring.
 Even if the movies cost only twenty or thirty thousand dollars, those sums were in no way chicken feed; in 1955 a modest house in a reasonable location might go for as little as $15,000.
 Yet the enterprising Roger Corman, Bert Gordon and Herman Cohen did what almost nobody can do now — their cheapies received national releases and they turned a profit.
 If one figures in his deals for free services and defrayed lab work, Corman’s Monster from the Ocean Floor may really have been filmed with only a $12,000 hard cash outlay.
 These microscopic numbers did not escape industry attention, even as the big studios turned up their noses at such undignified filmic subject matter.
 Why, if audiences really stopped wanting bloated dramas and musicals with big stars, it would mean the end of their livelihood.

 The ‘Little Guy’ producer got a break in the 1950s: the legal breakup of the closed Hollywood system allowed independent distributors to hawk their wares without being elbowed out of theaters by the big studios.
 Outfits willing to gamble on this new kind of independent film were Lippert, Allied Artists and later, American-International.
-Bert I. Gordon’s first effort with future writer-director Tom Gries was called Serpent Island; it was reportedly shot on amateur 16mm Kodachrome reversal film stock, and may have seen most of its screenings on television.
+Bert I. Gordon’s first effort with future writer-director Tom Gries was called Serpent Island; it was reportedly shot on amateur 16mm Kodachrome reversal film stock, and likely saw most of its screenings on television.
 They followed that up with the first theatrical Bert I. Gordon epic, which he directed and Gries wrote, 1955’s King Dinosaur.
 Barely more than an hour even after an endless stock footage montage, this triple-Z movie used fairly terrible effects to matte lizards into shots of Hollywood’s Bronson Caverns location.
 Yet King Dinosaur received a real release.
 Variety generously called it “a mild science-fiction yarn okay for smaller double billing.”
 Under the circumstances those words were glowing praise.

 Gordon’s next effort The Cyclops was produced soon after Dinosaur but not released until just after the 1957 debut of Gordon’s next picture, the much bigger-budgeted Beginning of the End.
 Gordon sold the distribution rights to RKO, which planned to release it in 1956 with the Hammer film X- the Unknown.
 An unused ad mat for the proposed double bill is just below; note the RKO logos.
 But when that studio suddenly went out of business, X- the Unknown was sold to Warners, The Mysterians to MGM and The Cyclops to Allied Artists.
 Release prints must have been ready to ship, because the some copies of the film reportedly retained an RKO logo as well.
 Allied Artists double-billed Cyclops with Edgar G. Ulmer’s horror opus Daughter of Dr. Jekyll.
 And Gordon’s show took the top slot on the bill.

-Gordon wrote and directed The Cyclops on his own, and reportedly took over much of the cinematography as well.
-Although the movie lacks a full professional polish, it’s a quantum leap beyond the ‘backyard’ level of his previous effort.
-For such a small film, the cast is quite distinguished.
+Gordon wrote and directed The Cyclops on his own and reportedly took over much of the cinematography as well.
+Although the movie lacks a full professional polish it’s a quantum leap beyond the backyard level of his previous effort.
+For such a small film the cast is quite distinguished.
 Ex- MGM contractee Tom Drake had played Judy Garland’s boyfriend in Meet Me in St. Louis.
 Top-billed James Craig was another actor of merit (The Devil and Daniel Webster, The Human Comedy, Our Vines Have Tender Grapes) set adrift in the post-studio contract wilderness.
-By the time the show was released, Lon Chaney Jr. had just been re-introduced to potential kid audiences, thanks to the recently televised Shock Theater syndication package of his older Universal horror films.
+By the time the show was released Lon Chaney Jr. had just been re-introduced to potential kid audiences thanks to the recently televised Shock Theater syndication package of his older Universal horror films.
 The fearless heroine is played by Gloria Talbott, a real talent who made a splash in Douglas Sirk’s All That Heaven Allows and kept busy in TV shows while taking any feature work she could get.
 Talbott also stars in The Cyclops’ second feature Daughter of Dr. Jekyll but is best known for her excellent performance in the next year’s I Married a Monster from Outer Space.
 Surprisingly, only James Craig’s name was featured on the posters.

-Gordon’s direction is basic but serviceable, and his story isn’t at all bad for this level of production.
-Beautiful Susan Winter (Talbott) hires a plane to travel with three men into central Mexico, hoping to find her fiancé Bruce Barton, who disappeared in the ‘forbidden territory’ three years previous.
+Gordon’s direction is basic but serviceable and his story isn’t at all bad for this level of production.
+Beautiful Susan Winter (Talbott) hires a plane to travel with three men into central Mexico hoping to find her fiancé Bruce Barton, who disappeared in the ‘forbidden territory’ three years previous.
 Disobeying the local governor and overpowering a guard tasked with seeing them back to the U.S. border, the foursome flies directly into the off-limits airspace.
 Susan’s pilot Lee Brand (Drake) is an alcoholic who has lost his license to fly.
 Russ Bradford (Craig) was Bruce’s best friend and now hopes that Susan will accept the fact that Bruce is most likely dead.
 Marty (Chaney) has bankrolled the flight; he has packed a Geiger counter device he calls a scintillator to search for Uranium in the forbidden jungle.

-On its own tawdry terms, The Cyclops is an efficient matinee thriller.
-Bert I. Gordon was no director of actors, but his script is serviceable and his actors are pros that know how to keep a scene from going dead.
-Lon Chaney’s avaricious securities crook is certainly animated, if not particularly convincing.
+On its own tawdry terms The Cyclops is an efficient matinee thriller.
+Bert I. Gordon was no director of actors but his script is serviceable and his actors are pros that know how to keep a scene from going dead.
+Lon Chaney’s avaricious securities crook is certainly animated if not particularly convincing.
 The other three are never caught staring blankly or smiling when they shouldn’t, which happens in too many of these pictures.
 The standard radiation excuse accounts for the giant animals.
 The giant man’s face has been deformed because the radiation acts differently on scar tissue — the man had a wound over his eye when he entered the ‘forbidden valley.’

 Gordon’s Cyclops is really something to remember — he tends to scare the bejeesus out of small kids.
 Makeup man Jack H. Young outfits stuntman Dean Parkin with a beautifully-designed facial appliance that gives half of his face a ‘melted’ look, leaving a single staring, bloodshot pop-eye.
 Clever makeup appliance sculpting gives the illusion that half of the Cyclops’ upper lip is gone, exposing his teeth beneath.
-It’s crude, perhaps, but the monster really grabs impressionable kids.
+It’s crude perhaps, but the monster really grabs impressionable kids.

 On a first viewing the makeup will startle most anyone.
 Dean Parkin’s extreme facial contortions add greatly to the effect.
 The Cyclops always seems to be contorting his mouth, as if in a perpetual howl.
 When he suddenly rises into the frame and roars, it’s difficult not to flinch.
 Young would top his truly surreal Tromp-l’ioeil makeup effect in Gordon’s later giant man movie, War of the Colossal Beast, doubling down on the visual concept of eye trauma.
 It also stars Dean Parkin and replays some of this movie’s plot points.

 The show’s second unsung hero is the ubiquitous voice talent Paul Frees, who must provide at least twelve full minutes of Cyclops vocal effects.
 The monster is constantly crying, growling, breathing heavily, whining and yowling like a tortured cat, all of which is played at an exaggerated volume.
-Yes, the ‘character’ really isn’t developed, but the Cyclops can’t be ignored — he’s a walking, groaning horror and I’ll bet that he’s inspired a nightmare or two in his time.
+Yes, the character really isn’t developed, but the Cyclops can’t be ignored.
+He’s a walking, groaning horror and I’ll bet that he’s inspired a nightmare or two in his time.

 The direction displays few niceties.
 An exception is an effective giant’s-eye view of Susan as she stumbles upon the wrecked plane, only to look up toward the camera and scream her lungs out.
-Gordon makes sure that these CyclopsVision shots are accompanied by blasts of Albert Glasser’s nicely overstated music score.
+Gordon makes sure that these Cyclops-Vision shots are accompanied by blasts of Albert Glasser’s nicely overstated music score.
 The movie ends much the same as Odysseus’s fabled encounter with Polyphemus, and the gore effects were originally considered strong stuff.

 The Allied Artists negative in Warners’ posssession is the shorter but better theatrical version.
 TV prints were marred by lengthy opening and closing scrolls of meandering, pointless text that pad the film out to minimum length for a 90-minute time slot.
 Joe Dante reported in 2010 that,